-(3) Supervised administration of college admission tests, including PSAT, ACT, and SAT exams.
+(4) Students may come on campus for supervised administration of college admission tests, including PSAT, ACT, and SAT exams.

-- College admission tests, including PSAT, ACT, and SAT exams, may be conducted at schools as long as students are appropriately cohorted for the entire duration of the assessment (no more than 14 students in each classroom with a distance of at least 6 feet between students and between students and teachers. - All students and staff are wearing face masks for the entire time on campus, infection control directives are in place. - There is no gathering at arrival and dismissal times or during test breaks.
+- College admission tests, including PSAT, ACT, and SAT exams, may be conducted at schools as long as students are appropriately cohorted for the entire duration of the assessment (no more than 12 students in each classroom with a distance of at least 6 feet between students and between students and teachers - All students and staff are wearing face coverings for the entire time on campus, infection control directives are in place, - There is no gathering at arrival and dismissal times or during test breaks.

-All measures to ensure the safety of employees and students in this protocol for Reopening of TK-12 Schools and in the associated protocol for K-12 Exposure Management must be implemented and are applicable to all on-site personnel, including those providing specialized services.
-The following paragraphs highlight safety strategies specific to the school environment.
+All measures to ensure the safety of employees and students in this protocol for Reopening of TK-12Schools and in the associated protocol for K-12 Exposure Management must be implemented and areapplicable to all on-site personnel, including those providing specialized services.
+The followingparagraphs highlight safety strategies specific to the school environment.
 Additional resources for K-12Schools can be located in the TK-12 School COVID-19 Toolkit.